fostiropoulos/stream/docs/README.md

 ## Overview

-In  General Continual Learning (GCL), the goal is to learn a sequence of tasks that are presented once while maintaining performance on all previously learned tasks without the task identity during both the training and evaluation phase.
-Stream provides a method to project and construct an infinite long sequence of tasks with varying degree of domain-gap (`learning-gap`) from a limited set of multi-modal dataset.
+In  General Continual Learning (GCL), the goal is to learn a sequence of tasks that are presented once while maintaining performance on all previously learned tasks without the task identity during both the training and the evaluation phase.
+Stream provides a method to construct an infinite long sequence of tasks with varying degree of domain-gap (`learning-gap`) from a limited set of multi-modal dataset.

 The release of this Dataset and instructions are for the purposes of reviewing for [NeurIPS 2023 Datasets and Benchmarks Track](https://nips.cc/Conferences/2023/CallForDatasetsBenchmarks)